ShubhaPokharel/Constructor/README.md

 - Static variales, all objects are stored in one memory.

-Dont give permisiion to the static variables because all objects will be affected if we change the value.
+Dont give permission to the static variables because all objects will be affected if we change the value.

 It is not recommanded to allow modifications to the Static variables.